brianhsu/Live2DForScala/README.md

 1. This project is **NOT** affiliate nor endorsed Live2D Inc, explicitly or implicitly.
 2. This is a project that helps me learning how to interact with native libraries in Scala/JVM, and how to apply Clean Architecture in a real life scenario.
 Because such, although the core library of this project is relative fully featured, it should **NOT** be considered as a replacement for the official Live 2D Cubism SDK.
-3. As above, this project may be abandoned if I don't interested in this topic any more.
+3. As above, this project may be abandoned if I don't interested in this topic anymore.
 Use it at your own risk.

 Background
 -----------

 I'm tired that there is no good webcam to Live2D program in Linux.
 Although the [facial-landmarks-for-cubism][0] provides a functional program, it requires user to have some decent knowledge about how to patch and build a C++ program in order to use.

-The ultimate goal of this project is to provide something like [VTuber Studio][1] in the Linux world.
+The ultimate goal of whole project is to provide something like [VTuber Studio][1] in the Linux world.
 Maybe with less features, but should be with a good out-of-box experience.

+This repository primary foucs on the core library, although it also comes with Java Swing / SWT GUI example applications that demonstrate the possibility of this library.
+But they are just for demo, not a fully featured application and might contains lots of bug.

-The whole idea of this project it that by leverage the [Clean Architecture][2] concept proposed by Robert C. Martin (Uncle Bob), combined with it's written in Scala/JVM, it should able to run on both Linux / Windows / MacOS Intel without the change in the source code.
+The core idea of this project it that by leverage the [Clean Architecture][2] concept proposed by Robert C. Martin (Uncle Bob), combined with it's written in Scala/JVM, it should able to run on both Linux / Windows / MacOS without the change in the source code.

 ### Acknowledgement